borntofrappe/game-development/Games/Petri Dish/Timer/README.md

 end
 ```

-## label and remove
+### label and remove

 A label is useful to have a reference for the delays/intervals/tweens, in order to then remove their logic if necessary.
-This is particularly useful in the context of intervals.
+This is particularly useful in the context of intervals, but is helpful for every time-related event.

 The `after` and `every` function are therefore updated to accept an additional argument.